Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Conclusions

 \section{Conclusions}

-We enable fast and low-cost LLM inference on GPUs in this paper with three novel techniques.
-We quantize 25\% weights 4-bit quantization and 0.2\% sparse outliers with 16-bit based on insights into weight distribution in LLMs.
+We enable fast and efficient 2-bit LLM inference on GPUs in this paper with three novel techniques.
+We apply intra-weight mixed-precision quantization for weight matrices with 2-bit and 4-bit groups.
+We also introduce exclusive 16-bit sparse outliers in the 2-bit group with the minimum GPU kernel launching overhead.
 We further design the asynchronous GPU kernel to accelerate LLM dequantization.
-For Llama2-7b, our method achieves 2.85 average bits, and the end-to-end speedup is 1.74$\times$.
-We reduce both runtime cost and hardware cost by up to 2.70$\times$ and 2.81$\times$ with less GPU requirements.
+As a result, with our 2/4/16 mixed-precision quantization for each weight matrix and asynchronous dequantization during inference, our design achieves an end-to-end speedup for Llama2-7b is 1.74$\times$ over the original model, and we reduce both runtime cost and total cost by up to 2.53$\times$ and 2.29$\times$ with less GPU requirements.